yetanotherco/aligned_layer/docs/guides/0_submitting_proofs.md

 --amount 0.1ether
 ```

-These commands allows the usage of the following flags:
+These commands allow the usage of the following flags:

 - `--payment_service_addr` to specify the address of the Batcher Payment Service smart contract.
 - `--rpc_url` to specify the rpc url to be used.
 - `--chain` to specify the chain id to be used.
 Could be holesky or devnet.
 - `--keystore_path` the path to the keystore.
-- `--amount` the amount of ethers to transfer to the Batcher.
+- `--amount` the number of ethers to transfer to the Batcher.
 - Note: `--amount` flag parameter must be with the shown format.
 The amount followed by the `ether` keyword to specify how many ethers you wish to deposit to the Batcher.

 After depositing funds, you can verify the Service has correctly received them by executing the following command: